A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV Unification: PIC Simulations: FP Scalings, Transition, and Constraints

 While the upper envelope of the observed pulsars’ $\epsilon_{\rm c}$ values appears to follow the theoretical RRLmax trend reasonably well, despite some scatter in the data, we examine this more closely in the right-hand panel of Fig.~\ref{fig:FP projected Fermi PIC Theory - moving average trend}.
 For clarity, we replot the projected FP, showing the Fermi pulsars as gray circles (MSPs) and black circles (YPs), along with the theoretical guidelines (for $B_{\star}=10^8$ G and $B_{\star}=10^{12}$ G) from the left-hand panel.

 To highlight overall trends, we overlay moving-average lines for both populations: purple for MSPs and cyan for YPs.
+Here, the ``moving-average'' trend is computed separately for MSPs and YPs by sorting sources by the projected-FP abscissa and then applying a sliding window of $N=15$ sources.
+In each window we compute both the moving mean and the moving median of the corresponding ordinate (in log-space), and we plot their average as our smoothed trend.
+We have verified that using different window sizes does not change the qualitative behavior, aside from the expected increase in noise for smaller $N$.
 At low $\dot{\mathcal{E}}$, these moving averages align well with the theoretical RRLmax lines.
 However, in both populations, we observe an apparent deviation from the RRLmax trend occurring at similar values of $\epsilon_{\rm c}$.
 Beyond this point, at higher $\dot{\mathcal{E}}$, the observed $\epsilon_{\rm c}$ values flatten out and fall below the RRLmax envelope.
 Within our framework, this behavior directly implies that the effective accelerating field in the ECS does not remain at its maximal value, i.e., $\eta_{B_{\rm LC}}$ must decrease below $\eta_{B_{\rm LC}}^{\max}$, consistent with the onset of enhanced pair production that screens $E_{\rm acc}$ in the emitting/accelerating region.
 Quantitatively, enforcing an approximately stabilized $\epsilon_{\rm c}$ above the deviation point via Eq.~\ref{eq:ecut RRX} requires $\eta_{B_{\rm LC}}\propto \dot{\mathcal{E}}^{-7/12}$, very close to the behavior inferred in earlier ECS-based studies \citep[e.g.,][]{2017ApJ...842...80K,2022ApJ...934...65K}.
 We explore and discuss the origin and implications of this deviation in Section~\ref{sec:Discussion Conclusions}.